 Producers Program graduates are found throughout the entertainment industry.
 They run studios, produce movies, television, Broadway shows, events, Internet series, and put their very own stamp on our culture today.
 Over the past three decades the alumni network has grown exponentially and now reaches across the country and all around the world.
 The Program regularly recruits alumni to teach in the classroom and to mentor students on their own projects and in their career choices.

 The Producers Program is a hub for cutting-edge research.
-Every year the Program produces the Transmedia, Hollywood conference, which is co-hosted by Denise Mann and Henry Jenkins from USC.
-Transmedia, Hollywood is a one-day public symposium exploring the role of transmedia franchises in today's entertainment industries.
-Transmedia, Hollywood turns the spotlight on media creators, producers and executives and places them in critical dialogue with top researchers from across a wide spectrum of film, media and cultural studies to provide an interdisciplinary summit for the free interchange of insights about how transmedia works and what it means.
+Every year the Program produces the Transforming Hollywood conference, which is co-hosted by Denise Mann and USC Professor Henry Jenkins.
+Transforming Hollywood is a one-day public symposium exploring the role of transmedia franchises in today's entertainment industries.
+Transforming Hollywood turns the spotlight on media creators, producers and executives and places them in critical dialogue with top researchers from across a wide spectrum of film, media and cultural studies to provide an interdisciplinary summit for the free interchange of insights about how transmedia works and what it means.

 The First Year

 The first year of the program lays the foundation for the work the students will be conducting in their second year.
 Students learn the basics of producing: from inception of an idea through development, procuring talent and financing to planning and executing a production to marketing and distribution of the final product.
 Producers have to be able to conceptualize and oversee the entire life cycle of a creative project, and the Producer Program’s curriculum reflects just that.